kmkr/splendid-nudibranch/content.md

 Title	White Eyed Moray
 Tags	philippines 2014 pandan-island eel
 Latin	Gymnothorax thyrsoideus
-Desc	Moray eels are shy creatures, mostly seen only by their head.
+Desc	Moray eels are shy creatures, mostly seen peeking out from rocks and coral formations.
 Most of the long slender body is hidden inside crevices, in which it retreats if you come too near.

 DSC00792.jpg